 The sea around Meis is so inviting – turquoise and clear.

-By the way, apparently it is illegal to swim the whole way across from one side of the harbour to the other?
+By the way, apparently it is illegal to swim the whole way across from one side of the harbour to the other?!

 A wander over the hill to Meis’s other main neighbourhood, Mandraki, also gives you a few swimming opportunities – as well as another little area to explore, of course.

-Did you know… After spending a night on Kastellorizo, Pink Floyd vocalist and guitarist, David Gilmour, was inspired to write the instrumental track, Castellorizon.
+Did you know… After spending a night on Meis, Pink Floyd vocalist and guitarist, David Gilmour, was inspired to write the instrumental track, Castellorizon.
 The track appears on his third solo album, On An Island.’

 6. Take A Boat Trip To The Blue Cave / Blue Grotto

-Even if you are just on a Kaş to Meis day trip, there’s a handful of boat owners around the harbour that offer this boat trip to the famous Meis island blue cave.
+Even if you are just on a Kaş to Meis day trip, there’s a handful of boat owners around the harbour that offer this boat trip to the famous Meis island Blue Cave.

 We’re yet to do this trip.
 But we will do one day…